Sherajul-Shakil/ShoppingList/README.md

 ~~~

 - item.empty returns an item with a name and obtained set to false
--  item.from document is used for converting document snapshots from
-firebase into item models because our firebase
+-  item.from document is used for converting document snapshots from firebase into item models because our firebase
-document contains a name field and obtained field we can use the
-generated from json method to convert our document data into an item.we copy the id into the model using copy with as doc.id is our item id we should add a method to convert item
+document contains a name field and obtained field. we can use the generated from json method to convert our document data into an item.we copy the id into the model using copy with as doc.id is our item id we should add a method to convert item
 models into type map stream dynamic without the item id
--  we should add a method to convert item models into type map stream dynamic without the item id so we can add them to firebase in order to add custom methods to a freeze class
+-  we should add a method to convert item models into type map stream dynamic without the item id so we can add them to firebase in order to add custom methods to a freeze class.

 # item_repository.dart